 As you likely know, there are no single acoustic guitar body shapes that are right for everyone.
 Both the dreadnought and the concert body have their merits.
 That said, it’s essential to consider both the sonic and the practical advantages of each.

 The dreadnought guitar didn’t become the most popular body shape by accident.
 Its versatile sonic profile makes it a great choice for many guitarists.
 Here are some of the advantages:

-- Handling--Concert-body guitars are smaller than dreadnoughts.
-The smaller size makes it much easier to hold, transport, and play.
-If you are a smaller person or someone who wants a guitar that's easier to handle, this body style may be worth considering.
+- Handling–Concert-body guitars are smaller than dreadnoughts.
+The smaller size makes it much easier to hold, transport, and play with.
+If you are a smaller person or someone who wants a guitar that’s easier to handle, this body style may be worth considering.

-- Balance--concert-style acoustic guitars tend to have smaller body size when compared to dreadnoughts.
+- Balance–Concert-style acoustic guitars tend to have smaller body sizes when compared to dreadnoughts.
 The difference in size means that they will usually have less separation between notes played.
 This tonal balance makes them especially well-suited to fingerpicking and flat-picking.

 Which Should You Choose?

-Selecting an instrument is one of the most critical choices any guitarist can make.
-That said, it's possible to play in virtually any musical style on either a dreadnought or a concert-style acoustic guitar.
-There's no right answer when it comes to choosing between concert and dreadnought guitar acoustic guitar.
-Take your time, listen to sound demos on any guitar you're considering purchasing, and enjoy your playing journey.
+Selecting an instrument is one of any guitarist’s most critical choices.
+That said, it’s possible to play in virtually any musical style on either a dreadnought or a concert-style acoustic guitar.
+There’s no right answer when it comes to choosing between concert and dreadnought guitar acoustic guitar.
+Take your time, listen to sound demos on any guitar you’re considering purchasing, and enjoy your playing journey.